TL;DR: Is Granola AI Worth It in 2026?

 This feature doesn’t work, though, if you run multi-language transcripts.
 I tend to keep multi-language transcripts on because I never know when I might switch languages.
 This is also the case in many global organizations with multilingual colleagues.

-If you know your conversations will be in English (or any other language) and nothing else, then you can select your chosen language and add some internal jargon to ensure it’s accurately captured.
+If you know your conversations will be in English (or any other language) and nothing else, then you can select your chosen language and add some internal jargon so it gets captured accurately.
+So you’re choosing between accurate jargon and flexible languages, which is an odd trade to have to make.
 I didn’t specifically test this feature, so I’m not sure how well it actually works.

 Granola's custom vocabulary feature